w3c/wot-thing-description/explainer/Explainer11.md

    - TDs support the use of domain-specific vocabularies, but no domain-specific vocabularies are defined as part of the specification.
 - Modification of existing protocols or security mechanisms.
-- Specification on new protocols or security mechanisms.
+- Specifications of new protocols or security mechanisms.
    - TDs are meant to describe existing practice, not prescribe new practices.

 TDs are also limited to protocols that have resources and access points that can